Why VP Sales Leaders Need Social Media Engagement, Too

 Social Engagement Insight Enables Growth

-Last but not least, I think it’s safe to say many VP Sales are data-driven and for many companies data is in their DNA.
+Last but not least, I think it’s safe to say many VP Sales are data-driven, and for many companies, data is in their DNA.
 However, data is not enough to win.
 Just as marketing leaders need insights to help them make informed and intelligent business decisions, so does a VP Sales.

 As we all know, the definition of a data silo is a situation wherein only one group in an organization can access a set or source of data.
-Once again, in order for sales and marketing teams to be aligned and and be able to measure the success of their efforts, both teams should have access to the same data.
+Once again, in order for sales and marketing teams to be aligned and be able to measure the success of their efforts, both teams should have access to the same data.